web-deps/odom/docs/attributes.md

 ## Introduction

-Markup elements in Acom may contain special attribute names and values which have special meaning.
+Markup nodes in Acom may contain special attribute names and values which have special meaning.
 Most of these attribute names are prefixed with `acom-`.
 Let us look at what these attributes mean and their use cases.

 ## `acom-display`